carlo190101martin/codeChallenge/README.md

 Under production circumstances, such credentials should never be included in a public repo or shared.

 These credentials are shared exceptionally for the review purposes of this code challenge.
+This is to save the reviewers from having to create a firebase account/database.
 Firestore rules in production should also be improved for their current form.

 2) The API_URL points to the base URL of your backend API.
 For local development, you can set it as follows: API_URL="http://localhost:3001"